 11. reduce stress through sensible time management

 Stress often arises when you get the feeling that you can't finish important tasks in time.
 In this case, a to-do list can help you to keep an overview.
 Prioritize your tasks and work through them one by one.
 Don't be afraid to ask for help when you feel like you're not getting it done. overwhelmed feel.

 12. say no sometimes

-In order to relieve stress, you must learn to say no sometimes.
-Of course, it is commendable if you want to help others.
+In order to relieve stress, you have to learn to be able Saying no. Certainly it is laudable if you want to help others.
 However, if you disregard your own needs, you will damage your health in the long run.
-Only do favours for other people if you can really cope with them.
+Only do favors for other people if you can really handle them.
 If this is not the case, you can kindly refuse.

 Sometimes it can help to offer alternatives.
 You don't have time to bake a cake for your friend's birthday?
 Then offer to get the drinks on the way or something similar.

 Be appreciative and caring of yourself.
 This includes giving yourself a treat on a regular basis.
 This is especially true in stressful times.
 For example, reward yourself with a spa day after a hard week at work.

 Immerse yourself in the worlds of novels and films and leave your own everyday life behind for a while.
 If you have a creative bent, you can use this gift to create your own sanctuaries.
 Immerse yourself in writing your own stories, or in art or craft projects.

 Shouting loudly, stamping your foot or punching your pillow - all of these are allowed and beneficial if you want to relieve stress.
 Don't let your anger eat you up from the inside.
 After venting your anger, you will feel better and be able to look at the situation rationally again.

 Of course, you can't shout out loud at the workplace.
 Here we recommend a stress ball, which you can keep handy in your office drawer.
 When you're stressed, you can knead and squeeze it to your heart's content.
 We have more tips on stress management in the workplace in an article compiled for you.